SimoMay/avalon-bot/README.md

 # Avalon Bot

-A slack bot assistant that helps you organize the board game `The Resistance: Avalon`, written in `Deno` and `TypeScript`.
+A Slack bot assistant that helps you organize the board game `The Resistance: Avalon`, written in `Deno` and `TypeScript`.

 `Avalon` is a party board game of social deduction.
 Link to the game: